qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 In :ref:`figure_select_by_value`, all the regions where the mean altitude of the airports is greater than 500 meters above sea level are selected.

-Many different aggregation functions are available in the form:
+You will find that many different aggregation functions are available in the form.

 .. _figure_select_by_value: